eliseubatista99/Pocketdex/README.md

 - Have a RecyclerView with a paging system
 - Have an offline caching system, where the Api data is stored in cache, and updated only once a day (when the app is closed and the phone is using Wi-Fi)
 - Use the MVC pattern (Model-View-Controller)

+# How to install

+1) Download the PocketDex.apk and install it on your phone -- OR --
+2) Clone the project and run it on Android Studio or other IDE

+# Screenshots